 - 4.No deduplication - Do no deduplication, neither for files nor records.
 All rows of all files will be processed.

 We support Starting Cell offset for spreadsheet type data (

 .xsv, etc.) in order to crop unnecessary information out of a dataset and to ensure headers are correctly mapped.

 The coordinates provided will serve as the starting location from which the data will be read.
 By default, The data read begins at coordinates (1,1) which will result in a read of all the data in the document.
 The example below shows in blue where the data has been read, and in white where data has been omitted, based on a configuration of Row 2 Column 2.

 Note, that even with no Starting Cell offset in place (i.e. a Row 1, Column 1 configuration) only the first row containing data will begin the reading of the data, omitting any leading rows containing no data.

-By default, this connector will read the first sheet of a workbook as its data source.
-We also support the designation of specific sheets within a workbook to be read.
-Sheets designated here will be read exclusively, allowing the connector to skip non-relevant sheets, and to read multiple sheets from a single workbook.
+If no sheet names are designated, this connector will read the schema of the first sheet of a document, then will continue to search subsequent sheets for data that matches this schema.
+If sheet name(s) are designated, they will be read exclusively, allowing the connector to skip non-relevant sheets, and to read multiple sheets from a single workbook.

 We support the use of a parser webhook for the purpose of pre-processing data.
 This field allows for the designation of a webhook URL.
 The webhook protocol must also be designated here.
 Currently, gRPC webhooks are supported.